|

 Pill peddler - The camp doctor.
 The label may fit any M. D.

-Pin-money - An allowance of money or money to be able to pay
+Pin-money - An allowance of money or money to be able to pay for minor incidental expenses.

 Pisshouse - A jail.